 There are two rainy seasons in a year.
 The wet season is from March to May during which it rains around the mountain base and snow accumulates on its peak.

 The dry season is from late June through September during which the nights are cool and the days completely clear.
 The park is located at an altitude between 1700 m to 5895 meter with annual average rainfall ranging from 828 mm at alpine desert to 2500 mm at Montane forest.

-How to Get to Kilimanjaro Mountain?
+How to Get to Mt.
+Kilimanjaro national park?

 The park can be accessed by road or flight via Kilimanjaro International Airport – about 45km to the west.
 The Park Headquarters and one of the ascending gates are at Marangu, about 41Km from Moshi town and 86km from Kilimanjaro International Airport.
 The other seven gates of

 are located around the mountain base and can be reached by road.
 Park Attractions

 The Park is endowed with a diverse variety of attractions ranging from terrestrial wilderness to permanent glaciers on the mountain peaks.

 Three peaks of Mt.
 Kilimanjaro national park

 Kibo, the highest peak (5,895m) on Mount Kilimanjaro, is covered by snow throughout the year despite being close to the equator.
 Conquering this peak is an adventure of a lifetime.